heptarch/heptarch.github.io/drafts/demon.md

  demon.
 The messages take the form of specific frequency pulses, applied to a specific batch of molecules, chosen by an ingenious combinatorial scheme of her own design.
-The light that does not return has its state imprinted in the colloid, and is corrected on a future round of experiments.
+The light that does not return has its state entangled with ethylene molecules, and is corrected on a future round.

 One molecule at a time, she is teleporting the demon out of Ede & Ravenscroft.